Here Are the 8 Best Bathing Suits for Big Boobs

 The One I’d Wear on Vacation

 When I go somewhere tropical (which is infrequently), I find myself wishing I had the bikini equivalent of a dad’s Hawaiian shirt to get into the vacation vibe, like this suit.
 The material’s thin, which is great when you’re somewhere hot, but it’s still incredibly supportive as it comes with underwire and sturdy straps.
 I tested this out at the beach, and it was wonderful.
 The bottom is high-waisted without being too covered up.
 Wearing this suit, my boobs were secure and I felt confident and vacation-ready all at the same time.
-The top also felt sturdy enough to double as a bra on laundry day, which is a major win in my opinion.
+The top also felt durable enough to double as a bra on laundry day, which is a major win in my opinion.

 The Classic One-Piece That Keeps Your Boobs in Place